 Your child spends large amounts of time online, especially at night.

-Most children that fall victim to computer-sex offenders spend large amounts of time online, particularly in chat rooms.
+Most children that fall victim to computer/online-sex offenders spend large amounts of time online, particularly in chat rooms.
 They may go online after dinner and on the weekends.
 They may be latchkey kids whose parents have told them to stay at home after school.
 They go online to chat with friends, make new friends, pass time, and sometimes look for sexually explicit information.
 While much of the knowledge and experience gained may be valuable, parents should consider monitoring the amount of time spent online.

 Children online are at the greatest risk during the evening hours.
 While offenders are online around the clock, most work during the day and spend their evenings online trying to locate and lure children or seeking pornography.